benrhine/SpringXmlConfigExample-Update/README.md

 Spring MVC with XML Config
 =======================
-For the xml based config I have the servlet configured as 2.4 as servlet 2.4 is the highest version that will still run on a Tomcat 5.5 container as well as JSTL 1.1.2 (I will be updating these in another example).
+For the xml based config I have the servlet configured as 2.5 and JSTL 1.2.
+The original example SpringXmlConfigExample is configured for servlet 2.4 and JSTL 1.1.2 and can run on a legacy Tomcat instance 5.5.
 At the time of writing this, cobertura shows by test coverage to be around 94% of all lines of code.

 Setup
 ==============